Gagan5278/UnsplashImageLoader/README.md

 ### An example app written in SwiftUI for displaying images from Unsplash API and displaying in Grid.

+### API KEY
+ Create an account under [unsplash.com](https://unsplash.com) and generate a new API Key on https://unsplash.com/oauth/applications

+ Open APIKey.swift file and add you API key

 ## SCREENS

 #### HOME